-Texas is the largest state in the contiguous U.S. and was an independent republic for a short while before joining the union.
+Texas is the largest state in the contiguous U.S. and was an independent republic for a short while before joining the Union.

 They say everything is bigger in Texas.
-We experienced it firsthand as we crossed this huge state.
+We experienced it firsthand as we crossed this massive state.
 It took us 2-days to cross, and along the way, we saw megacities like El Paso, San Antonio, and Houston.

-Interesting facts: Texas had 6 flags over the years — those of Spain, France, Mexico, the Republic of Texas, the United States, and the Confederacy—which inspired the name of the Six Flags amusement park chain.
+Interesting facts: Texas had six flags over the years — those of Spain, France, Mexico, the Republic of Texas, the United States, and the Confederacy—which inspired the name of the Six Flags amusement park chain.

 - The state capitol building is the largest in the country.
 It is even taller than the U.S. Capitol Building in Washington, D.C.

 - Not necessarily a good thing to brag about, but Texas is the biggest contributor to greenhouse gases in the United States.

 - Texas has the largest wind farms in the U.S.

 - New Braunfels, Texas, boasts the largest convenience store in the world.